-Through out his persecution and banishment John Clarke never spoke an unkind word or acted negatively towards his adversaries.
-He was steady, well spoken and purposeful in his actions that gained him respect even among his enemies.
+Through-out banishment and persecution, John Clarke was steady, well spoken and purposeful in his actions that gained him respect even among his enemies.

 -Born 10/3/1609 in Westhorpe, Suffolk, England, the sixth child of Thomas and Rose Kerrich Clarke, a well-to-do family.

 -Died 04/20/1676 at home in Newport Rhode Island

 -His siblings Thomas, Carew and Mary sailed to America with John.
 Joseph would follow later.

 -Elizabeth Hargis 1st wife – married in England.
 She sailed to America with John in 1637

 -Jane Fletcher 2nd wife, passed way 2 months after childbirth.
 Baby girl, passed away 15 months old, unknown name.